-- 3.29 As a whole the reforms proposed in the housing white paper are clearly significant and would represent a considerable change in the planning process for the Authority.
+- 3.32 As a whole the reforms proposed in the housing white paper are clearly significant and would represent a considerable change in the planning process for the Authority.
 There is though a lack of detail around many of the proposals within the white paper, something the paper itself acknowledges and suggests will be 'fleshed out' in the future as the reforms are considered further.
 However, this lack of detail does make responding to the Government's consultation more challenging.
-The Council will assess these details once these become available and respond to any further consultations issued by the government. - 3.30 Throughout the white paper the government continues to advance the view that the planning system is responsible for delaying development and for the number of homes being built nationally not meeting government targets.
+The Council will assess these details once these become available and respond to any further consultations issued by the government. - 3.33 Throughout the white paper the government continues to advance the view that the planning system is responsible for delaying development and for the number of homes being built nationally not meeting government targets.
 This fails to recognise that a key issue in bringing forward development is the development industries failure to deliver consented schemes.
 Whilst in Lichfield District there is a relatively low level of planning permission not being implemented nationally we see that a large number of consented homes are not built.
-The white paper continues with the narrative that by allocating more land for growth this will drive housing completions without recognising the need to deliver changes which encourage those with extant planning permissions to implement consented schemes. - 3.31 The white paper itself does not detail the timescales within which the reforms, if progressed, would take place.
+The white paper continues with the narrative that by allocating more land for growth this will drive housing completions without recognising the need to deliver changes which encourage those with extant planning permissions to implement consented schemes. - 3.34 The white paper itself does not detail the timescales within which the reforms, if progressed, would take place.
 It does state that subject to the responses to the consultation the intention is to make 'rapid progress toward this new planning system' with legislation to be brought forward to implement the reforms.
 The white paper makes clear that should the proposed planning reforms come into fruition that there would need to be transitional arrangements which ensure that recently approved plans, existing permissions and any associated planning obligations can continue to be implemented as intended.
-Whilst the exact timescales of implementation are unclear the white paper states that to support the transition into the new system authorities will be statutorily required to have an adopted a local plan (under the new planning system) within 30 months from the legislation being brought into force or 42 months for local planning authorities who have already adopted a local plan or submitted one for examination.
+Whilst the exact timescales of implementation are unclear the white paper states that to support the transition into the new system authorities will be statutorily required to have an adopted local plan (under the new planning system) within 30 months from the legislation being brought into force or 42 months for local planning authorities who have already adopted a local plan or submitted one for examination.
 In such circumstances this means having an adopted Local Plan would provide more certainty in decision taking while the legislative reforms are going through the system.
-Also, it means that once legislation comes into force, Lichfield will be likely to benefit from the 42-month grace period (3.5 years). - 3.32 A concern overall with the proposals is that there appears to be a move away from 'localism' and local decision making to more centralised control.
+Also, it means that once legislation comes into force, Lichfield will be likely to benefit from the 42-month grace period (3.5 years). - 3.35 A concern overall with the proposals is that there appears to be a move away from 'localism' and local decision making to more centralised control.
 A number of the proposals (see the local plan and development management sections of this report in particular) appear to take decisions away from local plan authorities and pitch them at a national level.
 Such an approach does not take account of the great differences in administrative areas across the country and indeed the very differing characteristics and issues we find within our own District.
+There is a risk that such an approach which reduces the role of local planning authorities in both plan-making and decision-taking will make it harder for authorities to reflect local needs and issues within their plans and decisions.